Access records after transfer to QSA (File Issue service)

 - Notify QSA immediately of any damage or loss.

 Return records at the end of the loan period by indicating ‘Return’ on the order form.
-We will arrange to collect the records on our standard delivery days of Monday, Wednesday and Friday (within the greater Brisbane area).
+We will arrange to collect the records on our standard delivery days of Tuesday and Thursday (within the Brisbane CBD area).

 For queries regarding specific orders or billing, call (07) 3037 6625 or email: email@example.com